MOHAN-2728/Twitter-Complaint-Suggestion-Analyzer-using-Python-and-Django/README.md

   - ⚙️ General

 ## 👥 User Interface
-- Clean and responsive UI.
+- Clean and responsive UI to input tweets.

 - Shows analysis results instantly.

+- Displays recent analyzed tweets and their classifications.

 ## 📦 Optional Enhancements
 - Stores analysis history in the database.
+- Users can view recent complaint history
-- Download CSV reports.
+- Download CSV of all analysis for admin review..

 ## 🛠 Tech Stack
 - Backend: Django (Python)